Lost on how to get your online directory business out of the depths of page 13 in search results?

 Or you are an Airbnb Host and want to build a restaurant directory to recommend the best gourmet experiences to your guests (and collect commissions for every customer referred).

-You are in the right place; no matter what reason is pushing you to start a restaurant directory, we have the best restaurant directory plugin and themes for you.
+You are in the right place; whether you’re driven by a specific reason to start a restaurant directory, we have the best restaurant directory plugin and themes for you.

 This tutorial will teach you how to build a Restaurant Directory Website with WordPress from A to Z.

-Or you can add a directory to your existing food blog built with WordPress.
+Alternatively, you can add a directory to your existing WordPress-based food blog.
 It is very easy.

 While at it, I will also show you how to add a marketplace.